 About the course

 The Groby and Partners School Direct PGCE, in partnership with the University of Leicester, is divided into two halves, Phase A and Phase B, each with clearly delineated priorities to guide towards successful completion.
 The University programme will cover all areas of the National Curriculum for Mathematics, address national testing and extra curricular learning opportunities.
 Applicants without Mathematics as a substantial part of their degree may, in some circumstances, be able to undertake a Subject Knowledge Enhancement course in lieu of the honours level Mathematics.
-Professional Study Programme days are delivered across our partnership of schools and led by teachers who are leading practitioners and specialists in their field.
-This is unique to Groby and Partners School Direct.
 A pack of materials incorporating designated tasks and recommended reading enables student teachers to make the most of these experiences and prepare them for their first teaching placement.
 Placement A consists of 8 weeks in school before Christmas.